 #2 Identify your analytical goals

 When you’re ready with your business goals, it’s time to focus on your analytical ones, which means what you want to monitor.
-For e‑commerce businesses, it may be customer engagement, on-site search, etc. But, of course, those are only a few basic examples, and it all depends on what type of business you have and how your customer journey looks at your store.
-So take a moment and think about what your strategy would be.
+For e-commerce businesses, it may be customer engagement, on-site search, etc. But, of course, those are only a few basic examples, and it all depends on what type of business you have and how your customer journey looks at your store.
+Are you planning to focus on customer acquisition, improving customer retention, or enhancing customer engagement?
+Setting clear objectives helps identify which types of data are most relevant to your business.
+So, take a moment and think about what your strategy would be.

 Remember that all companies are different.
-The ultimate goal is to increase revenue, but there are many ways to do that, for example, by focusing on the user purchasing experience.
-However, some other brands’ focus might be on enhancing marketing strategies or any other aspect.
+The ultimate goal is to increase revenue, and there are many ways to do that, such as focusing on the user purchasing experience.
+However, some other brands might focus on enhancing marketing strategies or any other aspect.
 In that case, they would track different metrics.

 #3 Decide what metrics are the most important for your business

 Deciding what metrics to follow might be a challenging task.
 Yet, they all seem vital.
 However, after identifying your goals and objectives, it should be less complicated.
-A clear understanding of what’s essential for your business allows you to determine what metrics are necessary to measure to achieve these goals.
+A clear understanding of what’s essential for your business—whether that’s tracking customer loyalty, managing customer retention costs, analyzing purchase history, or measuring net promoter score—enables you to identify which metrics are crucial for achieving your goals.
+This clarity will guide your focus and ensure that you gather and analyze the valuable data to drive your business forward.

 Additionally, consider the types of data points that will give you insight into your business performance and guide future decisions.
 Also, take the time to analyze the data sets to identify critical correlations and trends — for instance, the most popular products in your store based on the search results.